lemerchand/lemerchand/MIDI Selector Tool/readme.md

 		- Min/Max Velocity
 		- Beat position in 16th notes (sorry--no odd time signatures)

-**What's New!?**

-		- Shift + L-click "Select" to invert the filter
-		- Click "Capture" to set parameters from selected notes (global)
-		- Shift + L-Click to set individual parameters from selected notes
-		- Right-click "Select" to restrict selected notes to  time selection
-		- Better handling of velocity slider
-		- Ctrl+LC on a toggle button to exclusive-select it
-		- Added version number to titlebar

 **Cool Features:**

 		- Right-click "Select" to restrict to the time selection
 		- Shift-click "Select" to invert the filter
 		- Right-click 'Clear' for a global reset
+		- Drag over beats/pitches to 'draw' patterns quickly
 		- Right-click a control to reset it
 		- Click 'Capture' to set the parameters dfrom the currently selected notes!
 		- Shift-click a control to set it's parameters to currently selected notes.
-		- Shift click a beat for a preset.
+		- Shift-click a beat for a preset.
 Shift-right click to store in that slot.
+		- Ctrl-click and drag velocity slider to move note range
 		- Built-in documentation (hoverr over a control for info!)

 **Known Issues**